vp237/IPO_Prediction/FinalReport.md

 | Logistic | - | 0.2205 ± 0.0302 | 0.4988 ± 0.0012 |
 <br>

-As can be observed from the above, the model that performed best for predicting continuous values was Ridge Regression, as MAE was lowest.
-However, for the classification problem, the best performing model was Random Forest, with a misclassification rate of 0.2093.
+As can be observed from the above, the model that performed best for predicting continuous values was Ridge Regression, as average MAE was lowest.
+However, for the classification problem, the best performing model was Random Forest, with an average misclassification rate of 0.2093.

 ### **7. Trading Strategy:**